COVID wave freezes hiring, but jobs boom seen ahead

 A year-ago when the pandemic struck, hiring was the last priority as Corporate India was trying to get familiar with the new reality.
-Yet, there were some sectors that did well during the pandemic like agriculture, retail and logistics.
-E-commerce was in demand pan-India due to the lockdown and travel restrictions.
-And these sectors continue to do well.
+Yet, there were some sectors that did well during the pandemic and after like agriculture, retail and logistics.

 Jobs are in demand in 2021

-Retail: The sector was strongly hit by lockdown restrictions, but has been bouncing back with an uptick in hiring of 15 percent since September 2020 though it is still down by 50 percent at a Y-O-Y level.
-The positive growth can be seen from June 2020 onwards, with a slight dip in July 2020, according to Goyal of Naukri.com.
+Retail: The sector was strongly hit by lockdown restrictions, but has been bouncing back with an uptick in hiring of 15 percent.

 Cloud-based Technologies: With work from home being a long-term solution, the jobs in demand will be in Cloud-based technologies.
-Kapil Sharma, Chief Sales Officer, Collabera Technologies (a global technology talent solutions provider), said Artificial Intelligence, Machine Learning, API, DevOps, augmented and virtual reality, IoTs, 5G and cloud computing will be the jobs to look forward to.
+Kapil Sharma, Chief Sales Officer, Collabera Technologies, said AI, ML, API, DevOps, augmented and virtual reality, IoTs, 5G and cloud computing will be the jobs to look forward to.

 Analytics: It is descriptive today--which means if someone has done X amount of manufacturing, it can be explained.
 Predictive analysis is based on this description.
 And then if augmentation is done--skills, automations, etc, it becomes prescriptive and this kind of job will be in demand.
 Subramanyam S, founder, president and CEO of AscentHR said, “More empowered in analytics means lesser employees will be needed in process industry.
 Automation will improve jobs but along with analytics it will be expensive and depends on budgets available.”

-Healthcare and Pharma: It is more of a temporary phase and there will be a need for temporary jobs to manage the rush, said Kamal Karanth of Xpheno.
+Healthcare and Pharma: There will be a need for temporary jobs to manage the pandemic rush, said Kamal Karanth of Xpheno.
 However, pharma will thrive as people will depend on medicines and pharma companies to manage their new sedentary lifestyle due to COVID.

 Life Sciences: Dependency on immunology, virology, genetic analysis will grow heavily.

-Edutech: This sector had the biggest advantage and demand since 2020.
-Online education has seen disproportionate growth which has not yet been measured, said Shivakumar N, Co-Founder and MD, ResourceTree, a Business consulting firm.
+Edutech: Online education has seen disproportionate growth which has not yet been measured, said Shivakumar N, Co-Founder and MD, ResourceTree, a business consulting firm.

 Agriculture: Innovations and how to get new variant for mass production will be the key.

 Skill will be the key for getting jobs and this is getting evolved as the job functions are getting specialised.
-There is a huge emphasis on innovative solutions and collaboration amongst the public, private sectors, and employees.
 "Even roles that used to require office presence are being transformed into remote roles with the invasion of technology in every vertical, said Prabhdeep Singh Founder and CEO, StanPlus, a provider of 24/7 emergency and medical transportation support ambulance network.

-Thought many jobs will get displaced due to a fundamental shift in attitudes and expectations, new jobs will be created.
-However, said, Manu Saigal, Director-General Staffing, The Adecco Group India, that though most of these jobs will have to be filled, it will be done with employees who possess the right skills.

-Though hiring has improved drastically over the past few months it ‘near normalcy’ is expected only around October 2021.
-“One need to be conservative and fugal in their approach and invest in hiring based on business critical and growth needs,” added Shivakumar N of ResourceTree.